This essay is part of a new report from the Center for Opportunity Urbanism titled “The Texas Way of Urbanism”. Download the entire report here.

 New Firms.
 We see more new firms in all counties, with the highest percentage growth in new firms occurring in Hays, then Williamson and Comal counties.
 The definition of new firms used here includes opening of new branches or plants by existing firms that operate multiple establishments.

 High-Tech Firms.
 Growth of high-technology firms occurred in 6 of the 9 counties, with Guadalupe the leader in percentage terms followed by Williamson then Comal and Travis counties.
+Many of these firms are also taking advantage of the latest apps on the market to streamline their launches; Deputy is a workforce management app that has become increasingly common to see, alongside its contemporaries, as one example.

 Population.
 The entire San Antonio-Austin corridor has some of the most rapid growth in the country, as we can see in the first slide.
 The region also contains many of the fastest growing counties not only in Texas but the country.